vivek-vishwanath/xv6/README.md

 - Operations must persist across restarts
 - All filesystem operations (including `chown` and `chmod`) must be persistent and atomic.
-We recommend exploring xv6's `log` infrastructure (and associated video). to achieve atomic persistent filesystem operations in xv6.
+We recommend exploring xv6's `log` infrastructure (and associated video) to achieve atomic persistent filesystem operations in xv6.

 **NOTE**: